6.14. jules_snow.nml

 Degrees Celsius below zero at which snow albedo equals cold deep snow albedo.

-Only used if l_snow_albedo = FALSE.
+This is used only if the diagnostic snow albedo scheme is selected, i.e. if l_snow_albedo = FALSE and l_embedded_snow = FALSE.
 This is 2.0 in HCTN30 Eq4.

 JULES_SNOW::kland_numerator